 Aside from rehab, there are many things you can plan to do in your aftercare plan.
 You can never get enough help, even after treatment concludes.
 Some essential and helpful components should include:

-Sober living: In early sobriety, having the accountability of living in a sober living home will help to keep you on track.
+Sober Living: In early sobriety, having the accountability of living in a sober living home will help to keep you on track.
 Also, you will be surrounded by peers going through the same situation as you.
-This provides an alternative to emerging back into the same environment that encouraged substance use in the first place.
+This provides an alternative to emerging back into the same environment that encourages substance use in the first place.
 It is important to continue the support and education of treatment once it concludes so that sobriety can be attained long-term.

-Group Meetings: These provide aftercare patients with the option to discuss problems with peers, develop social skills, and practice coping mechanisms before utilizing them outside of treatment.
+Group Therapy: These provide aftercare patients with the option to discuss problems with peers, develop social skills, and practice coping mechanisms before utilizing them outside of treatment.
 It is important to develop active listening and communication techniques so that aftercare patients can be successful after treatment concludes.

 12 Step Meetings: If AA and NA are helpful, try to hit 90 meetings in 90 days.
 This constant reminder of why you are in recovery will help to keep you on track and keep your recovery at the forefront of your mind.
 Additionally, this will keep you emerged into a community that supports and encourages your sobriety.
 Meetings are a great place to meet sponsors to keep you accountable and get you to meet people who have the same sobriety goals as yourself.

 Many people are under the false impression that once a person goes to rehab they are good, well, and ready to go right back to how things were.
-This isn’t the case, and for that reason, Willow Place for Women takes time in detailing an extensive aftercare plan for each of our clients.
+This isn’t the case, and for that reason, Willow Place for Women takes time in detailing an extensive substance use aftercare plan for each of our clients.
 Don’t allow yourself to throw away the time, commitment, and effort that you spent on addiction treatment go to waste.
 There is a way for you to get extra help in the days of early recovery.
 It doesn’t have to be as hard as you think and you do not have to do it alone!
-If you are considering enrolling into treatment or have just finished a program, consider aftercare options so that you can be sure that recovery is kept as your first priority once the program concludes.
+If you are considering enrolling in treatment or have just finished a program, consider aftercare options so that you can be sure that recovery is kept as your priority once the program concludes.